What is multiple sclerosis (MS)?

 Multiple sclerosis (MS) is an autoimmune disease, a disorder in which the body's immune system reacts against itself and attacks its own healthy cells and tissue.
 In MS, the immune system reacts against the central nervous system (CNS), which includes the brain, spinal cord, and optic nerves.

 The main target of the attack is myelin, the protective coating around nerve cells.
 Myelin is similar to insulation around an electrical wire.
 It helps nerve cells to send information from one place to another in the CNS.

-Attacks on myelin create inflammation and scars (also called plaques or lesions) throughout the CNS.
-The scars can slow or interrupt the flow of information along nerve cells, resulting in the symptoms of MS.
+Attacks on myelin create areas of inflammation, also called lesions, throughout the CNS.
+The lesions can slow or interrupt the flow of information along nerve cells, resulting in the symptoms of MS.

-Once considered a strictly “adult” condition, MS is now being diagnosed earlier, and it’s estimated that as many as 10 percent of patients with MS start developing symptoms before they’re 18.
+Once considered a strictly “adult” condition, MS is now being diagnosed earlier, and it’s estimated that somewhere between 3 to 10 percent of patients with MS start developing symptoms before they’re 18.